YorkshireKev/kevssite.com-jekyll-version/_posts/2019-09-29-retrocadia.md

 ## Update 02/10/2019
 I've added a naff explosion effect when the player gets hit and made the enemy bullets get faster after every level completed (well, up to a limit!).
 The game is about as complete as I'm going to make it, apart from adding a few more levels.
 I'll then need to figure out the best way to release the game.
 I'll probably put it on itch.io for download.

+## Update 06/10/2019
+Added one more level and tidied up a few loose ends.
+I've also added a check that will inform users if there is a newer version of the game available to download.
+This allows me to release it as beta and let users know when I update it e.g. when I get round to adding more levels as well as fixing any bugs that might come to light.<br />
+**Retrocadia v0.1 released for Mac and Linux**.
+A Windows version will follow when I find a windows PC to build and test it on!<br />
+You can download it from itch.io: [https://yorkshirekev.itch.io/retrocadia](https://yorkshirekev.itch.io/retrocadia)